joomla/Manual/docs/get-started/ide/phpstorm/debugging.md

 :::note

-The IDE Key is not Case Sensitive but its recommended to write it here exactly the same way as defined in php.ini
+The IDE Key is not Case Sensitive, but it's recommended to write it here exactly the same way as defined in php.ini

 :::